plesk/pleskapp/README.md

 PleskApp CLI is a tool that is installed on your local machine (not on the Plesk one) to manage Plesk remotely from the console.
 Target audiences are experienced administrators and developers who like to speed up the operations, automate routine procedures, manage the things using CLI.

-Current development status is "early alfa version".
+Current development status is "early alpha version".

 # How to Build